-The Meeting Room has been reserved from 3:00-5:00 daily for tutors to use or for students to study.
+The Meeting Room and Children's Activities Room have been reserved from 3:00-5:00 daily for tutors to use or for students to study.
 We encourage tutors to use these rooms or other designated areas: there is a carrel in the Gallery area and a desk in the adult fiction stacks.
 The adult reading area is a quiet area and should not be used for tutoring sessions during this time.
 The tables in the children's room may be used for tutoring or study.

 We ask tutors to observe the following guidelines while tutoring in the library:

 As a service to the community of Kingston, in the interest of promoting the dissemination of information among its members, the Library devotes bulletin board space and distribution areas for posting or passive distribution of printed and electronic materials from other community organizations.

 The availability of materials for posting or distribution does not constitute an endorsement of the views contained therein by the town administration, the Library trustees, or employees of the Kingston Public Library.

 Such space is made available on an equitable basis without regard to the beliefs or affiliations of individuals or groups requesting their use.
 Priority will be give to requests for space from members of the community of Kingston.
 As such space is limited, materials will be posted or distributed as space becomes available and shall be posted or distributed for a period of not more than 30 days.